 By far and away the most common form of early federal waterfowl stamp usage is on state licenses.
-The reason for this is because it was the right of the state governments – not the federal government – to license hunters.
-This right, in fact, prevented the first federal waterfowl stamp from being issued all through the 1920s and up until 1934, as the states were worried that a federal stamp would infringe upon their right to license hunters.
-Many attempts to get a National hunting stamp passed through Congress failed until the need became absolutely necessary following the terrible drought and subsequent dust bowl years across the Great Plains in the early 1930s.
+The reason for this is because it was the right of the state governments (not the federal government) to license hunters.
+This, in fact, was also the main reason that prevented the first federal waterfowl stamp from being issued all through the 1920s and right up until 1934 – the states were concerned a federal stamp would infringe upon their right to license hunters.
+Many attempts to get a national hunting stamp passed through Congress failed until the need became absolutely necessary following the terrible drought and subsequent dust bowl years across the Great Plains in the early 1930s.

 There are many types of state hunting licenses.
 There are resident hunting licenses, resident combination hunting and fishing licenses (see Figure 1) and non-resident licenses.
 It should be noted that if a non resident hunter already possessed a valid license with a federal stamp affixed from his own state – he was only required to purchase a new license in the visited state and did not have to purchase a second stamp.
 He then needed to carry both state licenses while hunting.

 Starting in 1937, when the first state fish and game stamps were issued by Ohio and Kansas, for hunting waterfowl on Pymatuning Lake and quail, respectively, it is possible to find federal waterfowl stamps used in combination with various state issues.
 Multiple stamps usually adds up to increased eye appeal and these usages are very popular with collectors (see Figures 2 – 5).